jlr7245/jsilv-works/index.md

 order: 1
 ---

-J is a formally trained designer masquerading as a developer, or possibly the other way around, she isn't quite sure.
-Either way, she loves both designing the look and feel of something new and building it out to its completion.
+J is a formally trained designer who decided to make the switch to development.
+Just as comfortable in JavaScript and CSS as she is in Sketch or Photoshop, she loves both designing the look and feel of a new project and building it out to its completion.

-She loves mazes, maps, puzzles, science fiction, and her wife.
+She also loves mazes, maps, puzzles, science fiction, and her wife.

 Currently, she's looking for the next challenge.
 Please feel free to get in touch with her.